-They are quite baboon-like, with golden manes and striking elongated faces - leading to them inaccurately being called ‘gelada baboons’ - but are in fact monkeys, and the only species of grass-grazing primates left, the rest having been wiped out when the climate warmed around a million years ago.
+Gelada monkeys are quite baboon-like, with golden manes and elongated faces.
+This has led to them inaccurately being called ‘gelada baboons’ - but are in fact monkeys - and the only species of grass-grazing primates left, the rest having been wiped out when the climate warmed around a million years ago.

-Gelada monkeys have a fascinating and complex social structures.
+Gelada monkeys have fascinating and complex social structures.
 They reside in packs of up to 1,200 monkeys, a truly astonishing sight when they are on the move.
 Within the packs, there are dominant males who have ‘harems’, with around 12 females that they mate with.
 Lurking on the outskirts are rather amusingly glum-looking groups of bachelor males.

-This is often started by the dominant males, who signals the challenge through an elaborate protocol of macho showmanship, that includes emitting high-pitched noises and shaking the branches of a tree while shrieking.
+This is often started by the dominant males, who signals the challenge through an elaborate protocol of macho showmanship that includes emitting high-pitched noises and shaking the branches of a tree while shrieking.

 If it is the dominant male who loses, they may stay with the harem but in a kind of grandfather role, looking after the young but not mating with the females.
-His red patch will also lighten to become pink; the intensity of the colour is dictated by the strength of the monkeys’ hormone levels.
+His red patch will also lighten to become pink - the intensity of the colour is dictated by the strength of the monkeys’ hormone levels.

 Another interesting element of their behaviour is the fact that they sleep on cliff edges at night.
 Fearing being picked off in their sleep by a predator such as a leopard if they sleep on flat ground, they spend the night on ledges which they are able to climb easily thanks to their short, stubby fingers, but where such predators would struggle.

-There is a strict hierarchy within their societies, however; as mentioned between the dominant male and others, but also between dominant and submissive females.
-One of their behaviours is particularly human: they enjoy spending several hours in the morning sunbathing.
+There is a strict hierarchy within their societies between the dominant male and others, but also between dominant and submissive females.
+One of their behaviours is particularly human - they enjoy spending several hours in the morning sunbathing.

-Gelada monkeys are not an endangered species: however, their numbers have dwindled in recent decades.
-Tourism can play an important role in ensuring that their numbers remain stable; by providing a strong source of income to often impoverished local communities.
+Gelada monkeys are not an endangered species, however their numbers have dwindled in recent decades.
+Tourism can play an important role in ensuring that their numbers remain stable by providing a steady source of income to often impoverished local communities.

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…